Sami Angawi

 Sami Angawi is a Saudi architect.
 He studied architecture in the United Kingdom and the United States.

 Early life

 Dr. Sami Angawi has a Doctor of Philosophy in Islamic Architecture from the School of Oriental and African Studies, University of London, UK.
-Since 1988 he has been the founder and General Director of the Amar Center for Architectural Heritage which became The Al-Makkiyah Al-Madaniyah Institute in 2011, and which is located in Jeddah.
+Since 1988, he has been the founder and general director of the Amar Center for Architectural Heritage in Jeddah.
+In 2011, he founded the Al-Makkiyah Al-Madaniyah Intercultural Institute.
 In 2013, Dr. Angawi co-founded makmad.org e.V., a German non-profit organization headquartered in Hannover.
-His specific activities include the following: